 Prepare for a life-changing experience abroad.
 The program allows you to earn your French minor and work towards your French major in three separate Francophone countries.
 Your studies will begin at the Sorbonne University in Paris, France, during winter quarter.
 They will continue for part of the spring quarter at the University of Fez in Morocco.
 Spring quarter will be concluded in Senegal, where you will complete the program at the Gaston-Berger University in St. Louis.

-In Fall Quarter, all French-in-France participants will enroll in FREN 2910.
+In Fall Quarter, all French in France and Africa participants will enroll in FREN 2910.
 This intensive language and culture course will continue to build on the students’ French language proficiency while providing both a cultural and practical orientation in preparation for living in France, Morocco and Senegal.

 In Winter Quarter, students will live with host families and take intensive courses on French culture, history, and language from SU professors as well as faculty at the Sorbonne in Paris.